elzuzu/fallout1-ce/README.md

 # Fallout Community Edition

-Fallout Community Edition is a fully working re-implementation of Fallout, with the same original gameplay, engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.
+Fallout Community Edition is a fully working re-implementation of Fallout, with the same original gameplay, engine bugfixes, and some quality of life improvements.
+This fork targets **64-bit Windows** only.

 There is also [Fallout 2 Community Edition](https://github.com/alexbatalov/fallout2-ce).